 Romansh is a Romance language that has taken many loanwords and syntax from German.
 Although the number of Romansh-speaking people is less, however, there are five different dialects of the Romance language that people use in their daily life.

 Linguistic Diversity in Switzerland

 The first concern that the Swiss faced in linguistic diversity is not giving importance to the presence of immigrants that came from diverse linguistic and cultural backgrounds.
-Many people argued that education should be given in their mother tongue education for migrant children so that their cognitive skills and educational opportunities can’t be hindered.
-This thing is still debatable along with various experiments that narrate how many different languages can be used as a medium of instruction at the pre-school and elementary school levels.
-Such suggestions are presented to preserve individual linguistic rights.
+Many people argued that migrant children should get an education in their mother tongue so that nothing hinders their cognitive skills and educational opportunities.
+This thing is still debatable along with various experiments that narrate the use of different languages as a medium of instruction at the preschool and elementary school levels.
+Such suggestions aim to preserve individual linguistic rights.

 The concept of less territoriality is taken care of.
 Romanche is an uncertain language.
 Therefore, in the case of this language, Romanche is uncertain at best.
 One observation is that more territoriality should be given to more threatening language.
 To deal with the traditional way of dealing with linguistic diversity, the process should be made to control the Swiss people as citizens from their government.

 French speakers don’t get any competence in German to interact easily with German speakers.
 The people that speak the French language as a second language don’t consider communication hindrances in such a way.
 These observations are very complex.
 To check the authenticity of these observations, the Swiss National Science Foundation has undertaken many research projects.
 But time and space limitations prevent them from entering these considerations.
 One problem that is faced is the development of bilingual education where the local language was used as the medium of instruction for elementary and lower secondary school.
 It could be a long journey to create average competence levels in national as well as second languages so that they can contribute to inter-community relationships.